 Here at ASBTIA we are opposed to drilling for oil in the Great Australian Bight and consider the consequences on Southern Bluefin Tuna concerning.

-Studies exposing the embryo and larval stages of pelagic fish (with buoyant eggs) to crude oil resulted in uncoordinated rhythm, and deformities that can ultimately lead to death from heart failure (NOAA 2015).
-The small pelagic (herring) fishery exposed to the Exxon Valdez oil spill showed heart deformities and developmental abnormalities consistent with those of other species exposed to crude oil; this fishery has not recovered even 30 years after that event (NOAA 2015).
+Studies have demonstrated that crude oil disrupts heart function and has been associated with heart malformation in developing fish (Brette et al. 2017).
+Such uncoordinated heart rhythm, and deformities that can ultimately lead to death from heart failure (NOAA 2015).
+The small pelagic (herring) fishery exposed to the Exxon Valdez oil spill showed heart deformities and developmental abnormalities consistent with those of other species exposed to crude oil.
+This fishery has not recovered even 30 years after that event (NOAA 2015).

 Exposure of tuna larvae to crude oil adversely affects heart development and ultimately results in acute and delayed mortality (Incardona et al., 2014).
 Hatchery reared SBT in South Australia were experimentally exposed to weathered crude oil collected from the Gulf Of Mexico, Deepwater Horizon accident and showed this species is acutely susceptible to very low concentrations of 1 to 15 parts per billion oil derived Polycyclic Aromatic Hydrocarbons (PAH) (Gardner, Stanford Universitypers.com.
 2015).